Updated: Oct 6

-Self-harm can become a preferred way of coping, which then makes it difficult for the children, young people, to believe that anything else will help but there are other ways of coping and we should teach different coping skills, try and practice them with children/young people.
+Self-harm can become a preferred way of coping, making it difficult for young children to believe that anything else will help.
+Still, there are other ways of coping, and we should teach different coping skills and try and practice them with children/young people.
 We can also build their self-esteem and resiliency through small group collaborative activities where we can teach them positive ways of communicating needs and problem-solving skills through small group activities.

-a young person to speak without interruption or judgment.
-If a young person feels able to open up to you it could be a great breakthrough, so tread carefully.
+A young person to speak without interruption or judgment.
+If a young person can open up to you, it could be a significant breakthrough, so tread carefully.

-Do what you can to encourage children’s parents or encourage young people to seek professional help such as counseling.
+Do what you can to encourage children's parents or young people to seek professional help such as counselling.

-As I mentioned before I’ve asked my friend Anna to give you some advice on what to do when witnessing self-harm or when to seek help when self-harm.
-This is what Anna said:
+As I mentioned before, I've asked my friend Anna to give you some advice on what to do when witnessing self-harm or when to seek help when self-harm.
+So, this is what Anna said:

 So how to behave and what to do?

-Self-educate as much you can about self-harm – the more you understand the better.
+Self-educate yourself about self-harm – the more you understand, the better.
 Do not think that the problem will go away.
-If you work with children and young people, at some point one of them will self-harm.
-In my school career, I had 3 different cases of self-harming and I was working mainly in the mainstream primary setting
+If you work with children and young people, at some point, one of them will self-harm.
+In my school career, I had three different cases of self-harming, and I was working mainly in the mainstream primary setting

-You will need the support of your organisation as you cannot act in isolation.
+You will need your organisation's support as you cannot act in isolation.
 Look after yourself – it is hard to support someone if you are feeling overwhelmed.
 Make sure you also have a source of support for yourself.
-It is fine, to be honest about your own fears.
+It is OK to be honest about your fears.

-Staff who have contact with children/young people who self-harm in their setting should be provided with appropriate training to understand but also to offer support.
+Staff who have contact with children/young people who self-harm in their setting should be provided with appropriate training to understand and offer support.

-Educational staff can work around children coping skills, self-esteem, self-care, resiliency, and teaching them to problem solve as well as encouraging children and young people to seek individual therapy.
-Assessment of Needs should be offered to all people who have self-harmed and the risk assessment of further self-harm and/or suicide should be identified.
+Educational staff can work around children coping skills, self-esteem, self-care, and resiliency, teaching them to problem solve and encouraging children and young people to seek individual therapy.
+Assessment of Needs should be offered to all people who have self-harmed, and the risk assessment of further self-harm or suicide should be identified.

-I hope that you enjoyed this video and the quiz today and I’m looking forward to hearing from you.
+I hope you enjoyed this video and the quiz today, and I look forward to hearing from you.

-After you’ve finished, please join the discussion below.
-Tell me what you would like me to cover in my VLOGs please.
-Don’t forget to like and subscribe.
+After you've finished, please join the discussion below.
+Please tell me what you would like me to cover in my VLOGs.
+Don't forget to like and subscribe.